-Add clean and structured tabs to your WordPress Posts and Pages easily through the edit post/page panel.
+Add clean, responsive and structured tabbed content to WordPress Posts and Pages easily through the edit post/page panel.

 Option 1 - Quick Tag

 [wptab name='Overview'] This is the overview section. [/wptab] [wptab name='Specifications'] Various product Specifications can be entered here. [/wptab] [wptab name='Screenshots'] You can insert images or screenshots of the product. [/wptab] [end_wptabset]

 Do not forget to insert the 'name' attribute for each tab.
 It is important